 How much does critical illness cover cost?

-Naturally the cost of your critical illness cover will vary from insurer to insurer, and according to what kind of cover you require.
-However the cost of premiums will principally hinge on how 'high-risk' a customer you appear to be.
+This will vary from insurer to insurer, and according to what kind of cover you require.
+It will also depend on how 'high risk' a customer you appear to be.

 Also if you are a smoker you can expect to pay more in premiums than non-smokers, as so many health risks are associated with smoking.

-After that point, upon making a claim, you'll usually have to wait for around 30 days before your receive your payout, though if you want this wait period to be shorter you will pay more in premiums.
+After that point you will usually have to wait for around 30 days before your receive your payout, though if you want this wait period to be shorter you will pay more in premiums.

 If your illness is a permanent disability rather than a debilitating illness that severely shortens your life expectancy, you may have to wait 6 months to a year after making a claim for your insurer to settle it.

-What else should I consider?
+What else should you consider?

-If in doubt about which conditions to include, it's better to include all of them because one condition may make you more likely to suffer from another condition later in life.
+If in doubt about which conditions to include, it is better to include all of them because one condition may make you more likely to suffer from another condition later in life.

-Finally, when you have taken out your policy there will usually be a 'cooling off period' of around 30 days, during which time you may cancel your policy and get a full refund if you change your mind.
+Finally, when you have taken out your policy there will usually be a cooling off period of around 30 days, during which time you may cancel your policy and get a full refund if you change your mind.